-Mitigation Measures Verification Method Verification Timing Responsible for Verification Verification of Completion Date Initial Section IV.Q-Tribal Cultural Resources MM CULT-2: Prior to the start of grading operations for each phase of the project the Applicant shall provide reasonable notice and site access for a tribal representative to be present at the project site during any ground disturbing activities in areas mapped by the Mechoopda Indian Tribe of Chico Rancheria as High Sensitivity areas.
+Verification Verification Responsible Verification of Completion Completion Mitigation Measures Method Timing ror Verification Date Initial Section IV.Q-Tribal Cultural Resources Prior to the start of grading operations for each phase of the project the Applicant shall provide reasonable notice and site access for a tribal representative to be present at the project site during any ground disturbing activities in areas mapped by the Mechoopda Indian Tribe of Chico Rancheria as High Sensitivity areas.
 If any archaeological or paleontological deposits are encountered, all soil-disturbing work shall be halted at the location of any discovery until a qualified archaeologist or paleontologist evaluates the significance of the find(s) and prepares a recommendation for further action.
 If the project site is expanded beyond its current limits, additional cultural resource studies shall be required.
 Prior to start of grading operations for each phase of the project City of Chico; Qualified archaeologist or paleontologist